-However, the fact that you have signed this contract does not mean that you have the exclusive right to exploit a brand.
+The fact that you have signed the contract for the provision of services does not mean that you have the exclusive right to exploit that brand and prevent third parties from using it without your consent.
 To obtain this exclusive right, the only option is to register it with relevant Trademark register in your country of choice.
 For instance, if you are going to use your brand in any EU country, we recommend registering your trademark in the European Union.

-In any case, whether or not the designer grants you all the rights, to avoid appropriation by third parties, the trademark must be registered with the relevant institution.
-Otherwise, it will not exist, and anyone could appropriate it or use similar and confusing elements.
+Therefore, to avoid appropriation by third parties, the trademark must be registered with the relevant institution.
+Otherwise, anyone could appropriate it or use similar and confusing elements.

 Additionally, registering your trademark after signing the contract for the assignment of rights will bring you the following benefits:

 - You will get the exclusive right to that design in the marketplace.

 - You will position yourself above your competitors.

 - You will be protected from third parties who copy you or intend to copy you.